Good Scientific Practice

 - What is plagiarism?

-The FAQs are based on the "TUM Code of Conduct for Safeguarding Good Academic Practice and Procedures in Cases of Academic Misconduct" (German and English PDF) at Technical University of Munich, and the corresponding memo of Deutsche Forschungsgemeinschaft (DFG).
+The FAQs are based on the "Statute of the Technical University of Munich on Safeguarding Good Academic Practice and Procedures in Cases of Academic Misconduct (TUM-SGwP)" (German and English PDF) at Technical University of Munich, and the corresponding Code of Deutsche Forschungsgemeinschaft (DFG).

 The TUM ombudspeople deal with issues regarding the good scientific practice and scientific misconduct.
 As independent confidants, you can approach them with your questions or problems - in particular during your scientific qualification phase.